cudoventures/cudos-builders/docker/explorer-v2/readme.md

     - Reboot your Compute Engine instance and verify that the service is running after restart:
         - ```sudo systemctl status cloud-sql-proxy.service```

-### Configuration explanation:
-1. There are 3 configs that have to be set up:
-    - Inside the BDJuno folder you have:
-        - config.yaml - this is the config for the BDJuno - https://docs.bigdipper.live/cosmos-based/parser/config/config
-          - ip address of node, db name and password are set here
-        - genesis.json - this is the genesis file that is going to be parsed before BDJuno starts.
-It gets by the docker BDJuno docker file
-    - .env-bdjuno - this is the env variables for the BDJuno docker
-      - set db connection string / password here
-      - set hasura console password here
-    - .env-big-dipper-2 - this is the env variables